Mekazstan/Mekazstan/README.md

 ### Hi there I'm Chukwuemeka👋
-As a Python Developer, I am focused in integrating AI APIs to build better systems and optimize workflows.
+A Python Developer learning how to integrate AI APIs to build better systems and optimize workflows.
 My proficiency in a range of tech stacks, including frontend and backend development, enables me to deliver better solutions that meet the unique needs of each project.

 In recent years, I have become increasingly interested in agentic systems and the potential of workflow and process automation. and I'm currently seeking new opportunities in where I can apply my expertise in AI, Python, and Data Engineering to deliver value and drive innovation.
 I am committed to staying up-to-date with the latest developments in AI, modern data tools and techniques, and I am always eager to learn more.
 - ⚡ Now i move data from A to B